Dimitri Vegas & Like Mike: 2009–present: Breakthrough and success

+On 1 December 2023, the duo released the awaited single Thank You (Not So Bad), a remake of the song Thank You, in collaboration with Tiesto, W&W and Dido.

 "3 Are Legend" project

 3 Are Legend is a supergroup consisting of Dimitri Vegas & Like Mike and American DJ Steve Aoki.
 The trio have performed together at several music festivals such as TomorrowWorld, Tomorrowland, Creamfields, Ultra Music Festival and Untold.
 They officially first performed under the 3 Are Legend alias at the 2014 edition of Ultra Music Festival.

 Personal lives

 Dimitri Vegas is a big comic book fan and owns a large collection, with his favourite being the Spider-Man series.
 In 2017, Dimitri married Belgian-born DJ and producer Mattn in Ibiza.
-Vegas has also appeared in several feature films that include Jurassic World: Dominion, The Bouncer, Men in Black: International and Rambo: Last Blood.
+In 2021 the couple had a son named London Thivaios.
+Vegas has also appeared in several feature films that include Jurassic World: Dominion, The Bouncer, Men in Black: International, Rambo: Last Blood, Yummy, H4Z4RD and It's a Wonderful Knife.

 Like Mike, in addition to his music career, also writes, produces and raps under the same name.
 In February 2020 Mike announced the launch of his own record label Green Room for his solo music projects.
+Also, he releases singles under the alter-ego Hereon, a project dedicated for Melodic Techno genre in collaboration with Tomorrowland Music.
+The first album of this project will be released in 2024.
+He is in a relationship with Gemma Winterrose of 3 years.

 For a tour of Scandinavia in 2020, the duo used BMW M8 Competition Gran Coupés as their tour vehicles as part of a promotional endeavour with the car company.